 What to consider when finding insurance for your modified car

-Here are some important things to think about before you decide on insurance for your souped-up ride.
+Here’s what to consider before deciding on insurance for your souped-up ride.

 - Weigh risks and costs.
-Even if your insurer will cover you, the changes you make could result and an extreme increase in your premium, sometimes well over the value of the car.
+Even if your insurer will cover you, the changes you raise your premium higher than you’re willing to pay — sometimes well over the value of the car.

 - Talk to an agent.
 Anytime you make modifications to your car, it’s best to talk to an agent.